averagehuman/waterboy/README.rst

 consisting of both those settings which are not expected to vary for any given deployment, and those settings which may vary or which must be accessible from outside the application (for example, third party keys or urls).
-It is these latter settings which we want to store in some backend data store in order to make them more easily editable by an application user or administrator.
+It is these latter "live" settings which we want to store in order to make them more easily editable by an application user or administrator.

 This was originally a fork of `django-constance`_, but is now independent of Django and is essentially the backend-abstraction part of the original library.